Rubina2563/UpGradProject/README.md

    cd frontend
    npm install

-   Then, navigate to the backend directory and install dependencies:
+   -Then, navigate to the backend directory and install dependencies:
    ```bash
    cd ../backend
    npm install